Nalatka/Builder_practice/README.md

 This code is fully functional to "build" one type of robot.

-The structure follows Builder Pattern including Director function
+The structure follows Builders.Builder Pattern including Builders.Director function

 Clean Code Principles Applied and listed below